-The initiative will avoid duplication by partnering with TEK keepers, technical experts in environmental education, and/or knowledge dialogue processes at national and international levels in all three countries.
-Moreover, this initiative aligns with global efforts to involve youth actively in addressing environmental, social, and economic challenges, with a focus on environmental and climate justice, intergenerational equity, and workforce development for youth in underrepresented and vulnerable communities.
+The initiative will avoid duplication by partnering with TEK/IK keepers, technical experts in environmental education, and/or knowledge dialogue processes (defined in footnote 2, page 1) at local, national, and international levels in all three countries.
+To the extent of possible, the initiative will consider and will build on past and ongoing environmental education efforts relevant to the proposed work.
+Moreover, this initiative aligns with global efforts to involve youth actively in addressing environmental, social, and economic challenges, with a focus on environmental and climate justice, intergenerational equity, and workforce development for youth in underrepresented and systemically vulnerable communities.

-8. Describe how the project engages traditional ecological knowledge (TEK) experts or Tribal/First Nations/Indigenous communities, if applicable (max 100 words)
+8. Describe how the project engages traditional ecological knowledge/Indigenous knowledge (TEK/IK) experts or Tribal/First Nations/Indigenous communities, if applicable (max 100 words)

-This Trinational Environmental Education Initiative can play out in many ways, including by identifying strategies and practical solutions/opportunities; respecting, and leveraging cultural diversity; engaging intergenerational learning; harnessing existing traditional biocultural knowledge; and advancing evidence-informed pedagogies.
+This Trinational Environmental Education Initiative can play out in many ways, including by identifying strategies and practical solutions/opportunities; respecting and leveraging cultural diversity; engaging intergenerational learning; harnessing existing traditional biocultural knowledge; and advancing evidence-informed pedagogies.
 To achieve these goals, the Environmental Education Framework will be designed in close and meaningful collaboration with Indigenous and local partners from the three countries.
-Moreover, this initiative will incorporate diverse knowledge systems, including Indigenous, Traditional Ecological, and academic knowledge.
+Moreover, this initiative will incorporate diverse knowledges including Indigenous, Traditional Ecological, and academic.
 The goal is to foster the capacity for collective action to address community ecosystem conservation and climate change that is grounded in the principles and practices of knowledge dialogue and education.